-Join us for the opening of A Usable Past: Reflections on a Nation and Its Inheritance brings together sculpture by eleven artists who reckon with America’s layered histories.
+Join us for the gallery talk for A Usable Past: Reflections on a Nation and Its Inheritance.
+The exhibition brings together sculpture by twelve artists who reckon with America’s layered histories.
 From family lineages and ancestral myths to rooted or shifting values, the ideas that drive these works probe how the nation’s past continues to shape these artists and their experience of the present.
 Drawing from the metaphorical power inherent in the material of wood, these artists translate inheritance into form, giving “shape and substance to national identity.”

 This event is free to the public.
 The Museum for Art in Wood interprets, nurtures, and champions creative engagement and expansion of art, craft, and design in wood to enhance the public’s understanding and appreciation of it.
 A suggested donation of $5 per person enables us to provide programs and exhibitions throughout the year.